UWCNuclear/UbuntuSetUp/README.md

     sudo apt install gedit

-*Test*: Type "gedit" in the terminal
+*Test*: Type "gedit" in the terminal.
+If it complains about connection or display, type the following line in the terminal:

+    export DISPLAY=0:0

+Then, type "gedit ~/.bashrc", add the line "export DISPLAY=0:0", save and close.
+Finally, type in the terminal:

+    source ~/.bashrc

 *More support*:	https://wiki.ubuntu.com/WSL and Google